• Skip to primary navigation

 Side Effects of Kulthi Dal

-• When suffering from gout, avoid eating horse gram and other pulses because uric acid levels around the joints are already dangerously high, and legumes may contribute to further acidity.
+• If you have a gout problem, avoid eating horse gram and other pulses because uric acid levels around the joints are already dangerously high, and legumes may contribute to further acidity.

 • Horse gram dal should be consumed in moderation during pregnancy because they are known to significantly increase body heat if consumed in large quantities.